spholmes/F1000_workflow/README.md

 ## Getting started

 If you're new to GitHub, please note that this README is shown on the repository front page by convention and for convenience.
-This is not to say that the code shown below is meant to be run in a bare R session without the supporting files or dependent packages installed.
-Please click on the **download** or **clone** buttons to access the complete repository.
+Please click on the **download** or **clone** buttons to access the complete repository, and pay attention to any instructions about installing required packages that you may not have yet.
 The workflow is completely reproducible, if run from within this repository, after you have downloaded it to your computer.

 ## Generate output documents